redline-design/redline-design-website/replit.md

 ### Frontend Architecture

 The frontend is built with **React 18** and **TypeScript**, using **Vite** for fast development and optimized builds.
 It follows an **SPA Architecture** with client-side routing via **Wouter**. **shadcn/ui** components, based on Radix UI, are styled with **Tailwind CSS** using a custom design system. **Framer Motion** handles declarative animations.
 State management uses **TanStack Query** for server state and React hooks for local component state.
-The design emphasizes deep charcoal backgrounds, bold red accents, Inter font, glassmorphism effects, and consistent animation patterns including a custom glowing cursor and pulsing red glow for brand taglines and section headers.
+The design emphasizes deep charcoal backgrounds, bold red accents, Inter font, and consistent animation patterns including a custom glowing cursor and pulsing red glow for brand taglines and section headers.

+**Frosted Glass Design System**: All card elements site-wide feature a sophisticated frosted glass effect with a subtle hexagon pattern overlay.
+Implementation includes 12px backdrop blur for the glass effect, plus a very small (20px) SVG hexagon pattern in light mode (8% opacity white) and dark mode (5% opacity white).
+The pattern is applied via CSS pseudo-elements to all `bg-card` elements throughout the application, creating a cohesive premium aesthetic.

 ### Backend Architecture